jaysalw/jaysalw/posts/welcome.md

 Quite fiting right?

 Everything is placed within a MarkDown file (well, each post that is), and I built my own custom renderer too!
 It caches the current pages for up to 2 hours, then re-renders them.
 This means that I do not have to store too much data actively on my server's drive and instead place it in memory - which I have more than enough of.

+### The Roadmap in a nutshell.
+- Projects page (updated from a json file within this repo, duh)
+- Homelab page with live stats like Network Inboud/Outbound, CPU, RAM, etc usage.
+I do plan to add more than just these two, but right now I am stuck for ideas sadly.